ming-make/ARM_LEGV8_CPU/README.md

 **I'm currently working on it ...**

-PS:This is an 'involution' version of CPU because designing a CPU based on the ARM architecture could get a higher score :)
+PS: This is an 'involution' version of CPU because designing a CPU based on the ARM architecture could get a higher score :)

 > Expected to be completed by the end of July